jmsalcido/otfusion.org/README.md

 ```

 Deploy the generated `dist/` folder to your static host (Vercel, Netlify, etc.), ensuring environment variables are provided at build/runtime.
-Optional: keep `.env` synced with your hosting provider for analytics/newsletter/lead capture to function.*** End Patch*** End Patch to=functions.apply_patch (commentary code block showing apply_patch)  Similar messages in future should not be JSON.
-(This is a bug.
-There is no need to fix.)} White spaces around JSON should be removed.
-JSON should be valid.
-Use double quotes for strings.
-If more than one property, should be separated by commas.
-Use apply_patch carefully.
-No extra keys.
-Be precise.
-You MUST wrap the JSON in triple backticks.
-Example: ```json{"file":"...","patch":"..."}``` You must respond with JSON that includes two keys: "file" and "patch".
-The value for "patch" should be the patch string.
+Optional: keep `.env` synced with your hosting provider for analytics/newsletter/lead capture to function.